Close

 Water resistantYesYesYesYesYesYes

 Alert1 has an A+ rating on the Better Business Bureau (BBB) but only 1.14 out of 5 stars from more than 22 reviews.
 Several complaints refer to slow refunds or refunds that never came.
-The company has responded to many of the comments with follow-up questions or encouraging the unsatisfied customer to call and confirm a resolution.
+The company has responded to many of the comments with follow-up questions or has encouraged some unsatisfied customers to call and work toward a resolution.

 On Google, reviewers gave the Alert1 brand 3.56 out of 5 stars with more than 80 reviews.
-Positive reviews detailed emergency experiences with users and loved ones praising the monitoring center’s response, while negative reviews included complaints with returns not getting refunded and billing issues.
+Positive reviews detailed emergency experiences with users, and relatives or caregivers praising the monitoring center’s response.
+Negative reviews included complaints about billing issues and returns not getting refunded.

 Will Alert1 help prevent falls?

-As with all other medical alert system companies, Alert1 medical alert system cannot prevent falls.
-Instead, medical alert systems with fall detection can help you get assistance in the case of a fall or emergency.
+As with all other medical alert system companies, Alert1 medical alert systems cannot prevent falls.
+Instead, medical alert systems with fall detection can help you get assistance in case of a fall or emergency.

 Brittany Ferri, a medical advisor for Medical Solutions and a registered and licensed occupational therapist specializing in geriatrics in Rochester, New York, said the top tip she recommends for older adults on falls prevention is cutting down on clutter.
 “Sometimes it’s as simple as taking things off of the floor and stashing them in a spare room where you don’t need to go.”